 George Cordero from ACLU Hawaii spoke on the inhumane conditions of confinement in overpopulated Hawaii prisons due to low-level cannabis convictions, and the long-term effects of having cannabis on a personal record.
 “Having a marijuana conviction on your record can make it extremely difficult to get employment, apply for a credit card, secure housing, for work the rest of your life,” Cordero said.
 “This is why clearing people’s marijuana convictions is a necessary condition to this legalization measure.”

 Kapela took the stage.
 “We all know, and Hawaii’s people know, that it is high time to legalize recreational cannabis use for adults in Hawaii.
 This year we stand on the precipice of history,” she explained.
-“Following the recommendations of task force devoted to addressing cannabis policy, we now have a roadmap for legalizing recreational cannabis in our islands,” Kapela said, referring to a report published by the Hawaii Department of Health cannabis task force in December 2022.
+“Following the recommendations of a task force devoted to addressing cannabis policy, we now have a roadmap for legalizing recreational cannabis in our islands,” Kapela said, referring to a report published by the Hawaii Department of Health cannabis task force in December 2022.

 Kapela did not specify a timeline for when her bill would be proposed, but explained a few key points, including helping the state’s mass incarceration dilemma by issuing a mass expungement program.
 “Social equity.
 People.
 That is what forms the heart of our proposal,” she explained.